 Long Sands beach, Tynemouth

 The Geordie capital is known for a wild night out as Newcastle city centre draws large crowds every night, including students, locals, tourists, celebs and stag and hen dos.
-Whether you’re going to an event, the theatre, pubs or clubs – there’s a wide variety of things to do to suit anyone’s taste.
+Along side the River Tyne, there are numerous bars and restaurants to suit everyone’s taste.
+Whether you’re going to an event, the theatre, pubs or clubs – there’s a wide variety of locations to let your hair down.

 Book your stay at YHA Newcastle Central today!